-The grass that farmers selected, Brachiaria, controls stemborers effectively by supporting a parasitic wasp which feeds on their larvae.
+The grass that icipe scientists selected with farmers, brachiaria 'Mulato II', controls stemborers effectively by supporting a parasitic wasp that feeds on their larvae.
 Crucially, it can also withstand periods of up to four months with no rainfall, and temperatures in excess of 30°C. In addition, the grass is extremely palatable to livestock.

-At the same time, the team worked to identify new species of desmodium.
-They needed species that not only had the desirable characteristics of silverleaf desmodium - controlling striga, emitting volatiles to repel stemborers, fixing nitrogen, producing high biomass and spreading on the ground - but were also drought tolerant.
-Forty-three accessions of 17 species were collected from arid regions across Africa, and greenleaf desmodium was selected.
-In addition to its known ability to control striga and stemborers, it fixes more atmospheric nitrogen and produces more fodder than silverleaf.
+At the same time, the team worked to identify new species of desmodium that not only had the desirable characteristics of silverleaf desmodium - controlling striga, emitting volatile chemicals to repel stemborers, fixing nitrogen, producing high biomass and spreading on the ground - but were also drought tolerant.
+Fortythree accessions of 17 species were collected from arid regions across Africa, and greenleaf desmodium was selected.
+In addition to its known ability to control striga and stemborers, it fixes more atmospheric nitrogen and produces more fodder than silverleaf desmodium.